 We inspect trees for health and risk, and for other reasons detailed below.
 We do not do tree work.
-If we suggest pruning or other services during our evaluation of your tree(s), we will recommend a tree service that meets all of our high standards for quality, safety, and integrity.
+If we suggest pruning or other services during our evaluation of your tree(s), we will recommend a tree service that meets all of our high standards for expertise, quality, and safety.

 Our area of expertise is residential properties.
 Our customers include:

-• Real estate agents and home buyers or sellers
+- Real estate agents and/or home buyers or sellers

-• Other Certified Arborists (for a second opinion or Resistograph® testing).
+- Other arborists (for a second opinion or Resistograph® testing)

 We consult with homeowners regarding some construction projects.
 We do not work for builders or developers on residential or commercial lots, and we do not write tree save "prescriptions."

-When we schedule your appointment for a tree inspection, we prefer that you are present when our arborist looks at your trees.
+When we schedule your appointment for a tree inspection, we will look for a time when you can be there (even occasionally on a weekend).
 We like to explain what we are seeing, answer your questions, and possibly teach you a little something about your trees and their care.

 OUR CHARGES